Ohio Pharmacists Foundation

 - A cover letter must accompany each submission that briefly addresses the purpose and objectives of the proposed project, the primary method(s) by which the objectives will be achieved, the practice setting for the project (as applicable), cooperating partners with the projects (as applicable), and amount of support requested, and the timeline for completion of the project.

 - The cover letter should include the name(s) of investigators who are OPA members

-- The cover letter should be addressed to: Randall Myers, R.Ph., President, Ohio Pharmacists Foundation Board, 2674 Federated Boulevard, Columbus, OH 43235
+- The cover letter should be addressed to: Curt Black, R.Ph., PhD, President, Ohio Pharmacists Foundation Board, 2674 Federated Boulevard, Columbus, OH 43235

 - One electronic copy and five hard copies of the proposal must be submitted prior to review with the proposal addressing each of the following categories:

 - Problem Statement (Issue to be addressed and relevance to pharmacy practice in Ohio)

 - Study Objectives